jungi-php/framework-extra-bundle/resources/doc/annotations.md

 ##### Files

-When the request message body contains a file, you can typehint your method argument as `UploadedFile`, `File`, `SplFileInfo` or `SplFileObject`.
+When the request message body contains a file, you can declare your method argument as `UploadedFile`, `File`, `SplFileInfo` or `SplFileObject`.
 Thanks to the `TmpFileUtils` you can query those objects for any public method like `getFilename()`, `getPathname()` and so on.